-Teacher training courses on the use of the World Heritage in Young Hands Kit High Courses/activities for students within school programmes Medium Youth forums Medium Skills-training courses for students Low Organized school visits to World Heritage properties/cultural and natural sites High Activities linked to heritage within the framework of UNESCO Clubs/Associations Not applicable Other Not applicable If you selected 'Other', please specify
+Teacher training courses on the use of the World Heritage in Young Hands Kit Medium Courses/activities for students within school programmes Medium Youth forums Medium Skills-training courses for students Medium Organized school visits to World Heritage properties/cultural and natural sites High Activities linked to heritage within the framework of UNESCO Clubs/Associations Medium Other Not applicable If you selected 'Other', please specify Not applicable

 12.5 - Does the State Party participate in UNESCO's World Heritage in Young Hands programme?

-The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.
+The State Party participates in UNESCO's World Heritage in Young Hands programme.

-12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5)
+12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) No additional comments.